 Deciding a fitting value in a wrongful death case can be difficult, since it entails close examination of economic losses, injuries the deceased underwent, as well as liability issues involved in the case.

-Insurance companies know all of the tricks of the trade when evaluating personal injury, and will seek to obtain the lowest possible settlement.
-With an experienced Georgia personal injury attorney working on your behalf, insurance companies will certainly not get the best of you.
-I am “People’s Lawyer” for a reason – I stand up against these bullies and get my clients the maximum amount of compensation possible.
+Insurance companies know all of the tricks of the trade when evaluating wrongful death claims, and will seek to obtain the lowest possible settlement.
+That’s why you need an experienced Atlanta wrongful death attorney working on your behalf and protecting your interests.
+I am the “People’s Lawyer” for a reason – I stand up against these bullies and get my clients the maximum amount of compensation possible.

 Frequently Asked Questions about Wrongful Death